aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/comments-and-notes/how-to-set-comment-background/_index.md

 ---
-title: How to set comment background
+title: How to change background in comment in Excel
 linktitle: Comment Background
 type: docs
 weight: 190